 Assignment 7.
 Implement the position controller in C using floating-point constants and float variables.
+The position is measured on input channel 1.
 Upload the controller to the AVR and test it against the DC servo.
 What is the size of the uploaded code?